henrymoss/COLING2018/non-interactive/LSTM/README.md

 https://github.com/bluemonk482/tdparse/tree/master/data/lidong/testing

+You also need to set the config.yaml to point to the pre-trained word-embeddings contained in sswe.tsv, stored at https://github.com/apmoore1/Bella/tree/master/data/word_vectors/vo_zhang

 The code to run the simulations is contained in the simulation_scripts folder.

 Note that Figure 4C is the combination of multiple runs of Figure_4C.py with different random seed and numbers of folds as arguments.